-ANSWER: Carer Payment may be paid to someone providing constant care to a person with a severe physical, intellectual or psychiatric disability.
+ANSWER: Carer Payment may be paid to someone providing constant care to a person with a severe disability, medical condition or the frail aged.
 The person being cared for must need the care permanently or for an extended period.
 The care should be provided in the person's home, but it is not necessary for the carer and the person being cared for to live in the same home.

-Carer Payment is paid at the same rate as the age pension and is subject to the same income and assets tests.
+Carer Payment is subject to the same income and assets tests.
 A person cannot receive Carer Payment at the same time as another income support payment such as age pension, but in such cases may be eligible for other payments such as Carer Allowance.